Two smiling parents with dark hair and light skin sit on the grass and hold their young baby

 Family Leadership and Engagement

 BBF works to empower families and elevate their voices.
-Family leadership is an important part of Vermont’s Early Childhood Action Plan (VECAP), Goal #2: Families and communities play a leading role in children’s well-being.
+Family leadership is an important part of Vermont’s Early Childhood Strategic Plan, Goal #5: Our System Centers Children and Families and Is Coordinated, Well-Resourced, and Data-Driven.
 We believe that all parents are leaders.
 From the moment the parenting journey begins, caregivers become experts.
 They are experts in caring for their families and understanding the individualized care, services, and support each of their children or family members needs.
 When we say parent or caregiver, this includes all adults who have a primary role caring for a child, such as grandparents, foster parents, aunts, uncles, adoptive parents, and birth parents.

 Each family interacts with the early childhood system in unique ways.
 As families access services or connect to support, there are opportunities for them to shape the interactions and relationships they have with the programs they participate in.
 Families can help identify program needs, engage in programmatic decision-making, take on community-level roles, and advise on state policymaking efforts.
 They can be powerful agents for change.
 Learn more below about opportunities to get involved and resources for Vermont families of young children.